What happens to my recycling?

 About the Recycling Factory

-Milton Keynes Council Materials Recovery Facility is the first purpose-built recycling factory in the UK.
+Milton Keynes Council Materials Recovery Facility is the Uk's first purpose-built recycling factory.

-Built in 1993, this state-of-the-art sorting facility processes recycling from MK residents clear recycling sacks, where a range of technologies sort and separate the paper, cans and plastics, etc. This is then baled ready for transportation to be made into new recycled products (PDF, 604KB) - we can even recycle the clear sack!
+Built in 1993, this state-of-the-art sorting facility still processes the recycling from MK residents, where a range of technologies sort and separate the paper, cans and plastics, etc. This is then baled ready for transportation to be made into new recycled products (PDF, 604KB) - we even recycle the clear sack!

 All glass bottles and jars collected from blue boxes are sent to Sheffield to be recycled.
 Here they are placed into a furnace where it is all melted down.
 The molten glass can then be re-moulded into new bottles and jars.
 When different colour glass bottles and jars are melted together it all turns green as this is the dominant colour.

 All batteries collected in yellow bags are sent to Birmingham.
 From there they are sent to furnaces to be melted down, the metals and acid are extracted to be made into new recycled products, including new batteries.

 Food and garden waste is sent to an In-vessel composting facility in Cambridgeshire to create a low grade soil conditioner for agriculture.